The World Plumbing Council (WPC)

 4 In the event of a vacancy on the Executive Board between triennial meetings, the remaining members of the Executive Board shall notify all full WPC members in writing, at the earliest possible date, of the vacancy.
 Nominations for the position shall be submitted to the Executive Board within thirty days of notifications.
 The Executive Board will then establish a list of candidates and send a ballot to each country representative as defined in Article XII of these By-laws.
 This ballot shall be returned within twenty days to the Executive Board.
 The new member of the Executive Board is determined by the majority of ballots received.
 His term shall begin immediately and last for the remainder of the original term until the next triennial General Meeting.

-1 The Chairman presides at all Executive Board and General Meetings.
-In the Chairman’s absence the Deputy Chairman or failing the Deputy Chairman one of the other members of the Executive Board will be designated by the Executive Board to preside over meetings.
+1 The Chair presides at all Executive Board and General Meetings.
+In the Chair’s absence the Deputy Chair or failing the Deputy Chair one of the other members of the Executive Board will be designated by the Executive Board to preside over meetings.

-3 An individual may serve as Chairman for a maximum of two three-year terms.
+3 An individual may serve as Chair for a maximum of two three-year terms.

 ARTICLE XI – Secretariat –